-Whitman College relies heavily on student employees to help provide fast and efficient service to the campus community.
-As a hiring supervisor on campus, you have the unique opportunity to assist students in gaining professional experience while they earn toward their financial obligations.
+Whitman College relies heavily on student employees to help provide fast and efficient work to the campus community.
+As a hiring supervisor on campus, you have the unique opportunity to assist students in gaining professional experience while they work to meet financial obligations.